dealingwith/poole/_posts/2010-01-02-no-legendary-design-on-the-web.markdown

  - design
 ---

-[Why there are no legendary web designers][1] got me all in bunch earlier today, had to share here.
+_Why there are no legendary web designers_ (`dead link`) got me all in bunch earlier today, had to share here.
 In reply to:

 > The web is a low resolution, low fidelity, crappy medium.

-A quick gut check: Would you ever hang a web design on your wall?
+> A quick gut check: Would you ever hang a web design on your wall?

-...etc...you can go read the rest of the piece if you want, I replied:
+...etc.

+I replied:

 > Couldn't disagree more.
 There are plenty of web designs that I would project onto my wall (or maybe display in a digital frame)--printing them would be